 Suppose this goal is composing worthy music and playing it well, using all ten fingers and a rubato style, plus making an appropriate choice from a repertoire of seventy pieces, plus improvising on this selection in a jazz ensemble with aesthetic intelligence.
 Imagine that a demand to break this goal into quantifiable mini-components, in order to demonstrate your worth (“Hmm, I suppose I could count the exact number of songs in my repertoire”) was a continual distraction from the work that you actually needed to do to succeed.
 Suppose this led you to “cover” 70 songs in the sloppiest possible way and to attain an absurdly fast metronome setting for ripping through “Stella By Starlight”—and thus you failed to play even one piece well.

 This is an apt analogy for what is happening to reading skills.
-It would not surprise me to learn that skimming through 70 dumbed down cheat guides (SparkNotes, Wikipedia synopses, etc.) to pass multiple choice tests is assessed more favorably than reading one complex book and writing an essay about it.
+It would not surprise me at all to learn that skimming through a dumbed down cheat guide (SparkNotes, Wikipedia synopses, etc.) to pass a multiple choice test is assessed more favorably than reading a complex book and writing an thoughtful essay about it.
 Literally, some students might go all the way through college without digesting one difficult book in depth—this is not always true but is far more likely than it was a generation ago.
 Today I routinely teach seniors who have never been assigned a term paper—sometimes no paper at all longer than 10 pages.
 And this is absolutely linked to our assessment regimes.
 Teachers may despair of finding measures for the needed projects (rubrics that are neither straight-jackets to strangle creativity nor full of loopholes for a growing cohort of students who simply will not do the work), or fear low student popularity ratings; or predict that they would be downgraded for supposedly inappropriate time management (trading valuable research time for non-quantifiable teaching efforts).
 It is not that the logic of assessment must pull in this direction, in the abstract—it just does pull in this direction, and trying to work for improvements within its logic is very likely to pull one further downward.

 Imagine now that a phrase I used earlier—“work that you actually need to do in order to succeed”—gradually loses meaning.
 It comes to lack any practical application other than “succeeding” in terms of the quantitative measures.
 More precisely, the result of retranslation into these measures is a massive slippage, lived as a transmutation of priorities.
 This is the place where everyone should read Fisher’s book.
 But consider, as a pale illustration of the process, the gap between my current gym practices and those from years ago when I was a fairly decent basketball player.
 This involved many physical, mental, and intuitive skills—each of them more complex than factors one could straightforwardly measure, such as whether I knew the rules, how high I could jump, or what percentage of free throws I could make.
 It is thrilling to play basketball at a high level, with a team improvising together in dialogue with opponents also improvising.
 This is not at all reducible to won/loss records and a few statistics, especially if one plays pickup basketball.
 When I consider how far I’ve fallen to merely getting my sixty-year-old knees onto a treadmill, then trying to reach a target number of calories burned in thirty minutes, it is hard to overstate the gap in richness.
 But I am extremely well-assessed numerically!
 I had an objectively “successful outcome” yesterday, with 367 actual calories burned versus a target of 360.
 Meanwhile I guess I “objectively lost” in many ballgames that ended as near-ties after engaging me at levels that were orders of magnitude deeper.
 But these days I rarely think about it—I think about counting calories instead—and this despite the fact that I began my treadmill routine specifically to get my knees in shape for basketball.